-Zoloft is a medication that relieves people of several behaviors.
+Zoloft is a medication that relieves people of several behaviors, but it has side effects an individual should know about before taking it.
 For example, those experiencing social anxiety disorder no longer have the intense fear of interacting with others.
 They can also perform in front of others when they need to do so.
 People diagnosed with social anxiety disorder cannot tolerate the stress that social situations create for them, and it may be the reason that their lives are being disrupted.

 Physicians also prescribe Zoloft for post-traumatic stress disorder, PTSD.
 The memory of a terrifying event triggers this condition, and they experience unrelenting thoughts about the event, as well as severe anxiety, nightmares and flashbacks.
 This condition is diagnosed when these symptoms do not improve but get worse and persist for years.

 Panic attacks are another condition that Zoloft relieves.
 A panic attack is something that occurs when the person isn’t really in any danger.
 Even though this is the case, people begin to feel extreme fear so that they believe that they are having heart attacks.
 These attacks are very scary for them, and they affect the person’s quality of life because the person is always in fear that another attack will take place.
 This is sometimes known as panic disorder if the person continually experiences panic attacks.

 Additional Disorders Zoloft May Treat

 Zoloft also treats obsessive-compulsive disorder.
 This disorder causes people to be obsessed with repeating particular actions and also results in obsessive thoughts that are always popping up.
 People diagnosed with this condition believe that their thoughts and their actions aren’t under their control and that they are obligated to think the thoughts and do the behaviors.
 These thoughts and actions are characterized by the fact that they take at least one hour a day to complete, interfere with other parts of their lives and are not enjoyable for them.